tensorflow/docs/site/en/api_docs/python/tf/switch_case.md

 branch will be selected. <a href="../tf/switch_case"><code>tf.switch_case</code></a> is more like a C++ switch/case statement than <a href="../tf/case"><code>tf.case</code></a>, which is more like an if/elif/elif/else chain.

-The `branch_fns` parameter is either a dict from `int` to callables, or list of (`int, callable) pairs, or simply a list of callables (in which case the index is implicitly the key).
+The `branch_fns` parameter is either a list of (int, callable) pairs, or simply a list of callables (in which case the index is implicitly the key).
 The `branch_index` `Tensor` is used to select an element in `branch_fns` with matching `int` key, falling back to `default` if none match, or `max(keys)` if no `default` is provided.
 The keys must form